kingoflolz/benwang.dev/_posts/2023-02-26-Phased-Array-Microphone.markdown

 The tradeoff with this recording implementation is that the output data rate is quite high (due to faithfully recording everything, even the quantization noise).
 At 87.5 MBps, a 1-hour recording would be 315 GB!
 A more optimized implementation would do some compression, and do the recording after the CIC filter at a lower sample rate.

+## Next Steps

+I consider this project essentially complete, and don't plan to work on it any further for the foreseeable future, but there are still lots of possible cool extensions if you'd like to build one!
+- Using more advanced beamforming algorithms ([DAMAS](https://ntrs.nasa.gov/api/citations/20080015889/downloads/20080015889.pdf) etc.)
+- Better GUI to combine all existing functions (e.g. See where sound is coming from, and record audio from there)
+- Combine differentiable beamforming and neural models (e.g. forced alignment example mentioned above)